Fasa University: Establishment

-The first mention of a public university in Fasa can be traced to 2006.
-It started work in the old bureau of Agricultural affairs (jehad keshaverzi).
-Simultaneously the project of the current building was initiated which took 3 years to finish the building of engineering faculty.
-At that time, the administration building stayed intact but the faculty and residence halls moved to the new building which up to now are still actively in use and expanding.
+The first mention of a public university in Fasa can be traced back to 2006.
+It began its operations in the former Bureau of Agricultural affairs (jehad keshaverzi).
+Simultaneously the construction of the current building was initiated, which took three years to complete the building of engineering faculty.
+At that period, the administration building remained unchanged, while the faculty and residence halls relocated to the new building, which is still actively in active use and undergoing expansion.